precyon/Traffic-Sign-Classifier/writeup.md

 While there is a considerable scope for data augmentation in this project, we mostly limit ourselves to creating just enough augmentation for balancing the dataset.
 This has been done considering the limitation on the training resources and the validation accuracy targets that we have.
 Therefore, we only augment images in the class so that each one of them has at least 1000 or so image.

 We use a library `imgaug` for this task.
-This library allows us to easily create a random augmentation pipeline and apply it to large image sets.
+This library allows us to easily create a random augmentation pipeline and apply it to image stacks.
 It is also easily available on `PyPi` and can be simply installed with

 ```
 pip install imgaug